 But how huge is the sector sucking in the admission season.
 It is slightly difficult but not impossible.
 Even officials find it difficult to offer an idea.

 “Early Childhood Care and Education (ECCE) is an area that is fragmented in the existing set-up,” a senior IAS officer told Kashmir Life.
-“While it is OK in private sector, in public sector, the 3-5 age group is usually taken care of by the Social Welfare Department through its Anganwadi centres.
-This system makes formal schooling accessible to the student at around 6 in the class I.”
+“While it is OK in the private sector, in the public sector, the 3-5 age group is usually taken care of by the Social Welfare Department through its Anganwadi centres.
+This system makes formal schooling accessible to the student at around 6 in class I.”

-In the last few years, the policy intervention helped certain schools change at two levels: first, some schools added a nursery class, and second, some schools, mostly under community pressure started teaching English at basic primary level.
-This, they did to off-set the onslaught by the private sector that had led to the closure of some of the government schools.
+In the last few years, the policy intervention helped certain schools change at two levels: first, some schools added a nursery class, and second, some schools, mostly under community pressure started teaching English at the basic primary level.
+This, they did to offset the onslaught by the private sector that had led to the closure of some of the government schools.

-A senior education ministry official said that first primary is a better parameter to locate the exact number of new entrants to the formal education set p.
+A senior education ministry official said that the first primary is a better parameter to locate the exact number of new entrants to the formal education set p.
 “In 2015-16, 300528 students were enrolled in the first primary across the state in both private and public sector schools across J&K, “ the official speaking off the record said.
-“Of this 155 thousands were in Kashmir division.”
+“Of this 155 thousand were in Kashmir division.”